Pylons/pyramid/docs/narr/viewconfig.rst

    single: view lookup

-:term:`View lookup` is the :app:`Pyramid` subsystem responsible for finding an invoking a :term:`view callable`.  :term:`View configuration` controls how :term:`view lookup` operates in your application.
+:term:`View lookup` is the :app:`Pyramid` subsystem responsible for finding and invoking a :term:`view callable`.  :term:`View configuration` controls how :term:`view lookup` operates in your application.
 During any given request, view configuration information is compared against request data by the view lookup subsystem in order to find the "best" view callable for that request.